xddxdd/blog/source/_posts/en/article/modify-website/dn42-docker-anycast-dns.lantian/index.md

 2020-03-16 Notes
 ---------------

-There is an updated scheme compared to this article, see [Sharing Network Namespace Among Docker Containers for Bird Anycasting](/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian).
+There is an updated scheme compared to this post, see [Sharing Network Namespace Among Docker Containers for Bird Anycasting](/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian).

-It is suggested to read only the concept explanations in this article, and use the above scheme instead for deployment.
+It is suggested to read only the concept explanations in this post, and use the above scheme instead for deployment.

 ---